LironWeiner/react-card-image-gallery/README.md

 * Responsive
 * Very easy to use
 * Can use images from your assets folder or http address
+* Can limit how many images are presented per page
 * Modal for showing the pictures

 ### Installing as a package